A Guide to Visiting Diamond Beach in Iceland

 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.

-This guide will help you plan your trip to Diamond Beach in Iceland and discover the magic of this iconic spot for yourself.
+This complete guide will help you plan your trip to Diamond Beach in Iceland and stay safe whilst visiting the beach.

 Why is it called Diamond Beach?